rooftopwang/plexxis/README.md

 1) Error handling
 2) Modularization
 3) Separate backend and frontend files
-4) Install nodemon
+4) Use Axios to make HTTP requests
 5) Use Loopback to connect MongoDB
-6) Validation
+6) Form Validation
 7) Positive updating in front end: When user do DELETE, first delete local Redux data, send DELETE request to server.
-If server return error, rollback the local data.
+If server return error, rollback the local data. which speed up the app, and reduce the api calls to server.
 8) Use the Atlas Cloud MongoDB.
 I am currently working on it.
 Hopefully done at the time of the interview.
 9) Deploy app to Google App Engine.
 I am currently working on it.
 Hopefully done at the time of the interview.